HSAFoundation/HSA-Profiler-AMD/README.md

  * the duration of the kernel (in nanoseconds).
  * the agent handle of the agent the kernel was dispatched to.

-Most other sprofile switches will also work with the `--hsatrace` switch:
+Most other CodeXLGpuProfiler switches will also work with the `--hsatrace` switch:

-* You can control the name and location of the .atp file using sprofile's `--outputfile` switch.
+* You can control the name and location of the .atp file using CodeXLGpuProfiler's `--outputfile` switch.
-* You can generate a subset of the Trace Summary pages using sprofile's `--tracesummary` and `--atpfile` switch.
-For instance: `./sprofile --tracesummary --atpfile myapp.atp` will generate an API summary, a kernel summary and a top-ten kernel dispatch list from the data contained in the myapp.atp file.
+* You can generate a subset of the Trace Summary pages using CodeXLGpuProfiler's `--tracesummary` and `--atpfile` switch.
+For instance: `./CodeXLGpuProfiler --tracesummary --atpfile myapp.atp` will generate an API summary, a kernel summary and a top-ten kernel dispatch list from the data contained in the myapp.atp file.
 It will also produce a "Best Practices" summary file by applying a rules-based analysis of the .atp file.
 Currently two rules are supported:
  * An error will be reported if any HSA API returns an error code
  * A resource leak will be reported for mismatched create/destroy calls (i.e. if the application calls hsa_queue_create without a corresponding hsa_queue_destroy call)
- * Similarly, you can generate a summary while collecting a trace using the following command line: `./sprofile --hsatrace --tracesummary ApptoProfile`
+ * Similarly, you can generate a summary while collecting a trace using the following command line: `./CodeXLGpuProfiler --hsatrace --tracesummary ApptoProfile`
 * The following switches should also work:
  * `--envvar`
  * `--envvarfile`